 Bologna and its Unipol Arena have hosted several times different volleyball events.
 Bologna is a vibrant city, and even if you visit Modena for Volleyball, you should see it, or the other way around: Make sure to include it if you’re discovering Bologna.

 Check other things to do in Modena on TripAdvisor

 Check other things to do in Bologna on TripAdvisor

 Italian Volleyball in Florence

-Florence is not an Italian volleyball city.
+Florence is not an Italian volleyball city, but there are many things to do in Florence.
 They have a Women’s team that maybe, you should watch them playing if Florence is a must on your trip.

 Check other things to do in Florence on TripAdvisor

 Trento is one of the most iconic teams in Italy.
 If you’re visiting Northern Italy, seeing the Trentino Volley playing on the PalaTrento is a must.

 Check other things to do in Trento on TripAdvisor